Kronuz/Xapiand/docs/_docs/reference-guide/storage.md

 {: .note}
 **_Toggle console previews_**<br>
-You can enable previews for images in the terminal using the very-very-very verbose command line option (`-vvvvv`).
+You can enable previews for images in the terminal using the very-very-very-very verbose command line option (`-vvvvv`).
 Note you a compatible terminal for this feature to work ([iTerm2](https://www.iterm2.com){:target="_blank"}, for example).